-Although I have been a freelancer for many years (started in 2004, full time freelancer since 2010) this was a year of firsts.
+Although I have been a freelancer for many years, this was a year of firsts.
 By the end of 2016 I wrote down some wishes for 2017, one of them being ‘illustrating a magazine cover’ and ‘illustrating a children’s book’.
 Both came true!
 I had so many nice projects in 2017 so it was hard to make a decision.
 But here we go: my favourite illustration projects of 2017!

 Illustrations for a cake bakery in Antwerp